 The current multihull record time of 32 hours and 48 minutes was made by Loïck Peyron and his VPLP-designed 130-foot long trimaran Banque Populaire V in 2011.
 The race is for professional sailors, but also attracts leisure sailors.
 Both should be aware of strong westerlies.

-We hope you enjoyed the first part of our list of the world’s renowned regattas.
-Connect with us on social media to be up-to-date with the second part.
+We hope you like the first part of our list of the world’s biggest regattas.
+The second part is waiting for you here.